devnxh/movie-recommender/README.md

    ```

 ## Usage
-1. Run the `recommender.py` script.
+1. Run the `app.py` by 'run streamlit 'script.
 2. Enter a movie title when prompted.
 3. The system will output a list of recommended movies based on the similarity to the entered movie.